Military Pay Chart: What It Is and Pay Rates in 2025

 Years in Service

-Here’s a sample drill pay chart for National Guard and U.S. Military Reserve members performing inactive-duty training or drills for the year 2024.
-A drill period is defined as four (4) hours.
-You can find the full drill pay chart on the Military Compensation website.
+Here's a sample 2025 drill pay chart for National Guard and U.S. Military Reserve members.
+Drill pay applies to those performing inactive-duty training, with each drill period lasting four hours.
+For full tables and updates, visit the Military Compensation Drill Pay website.

 Years in Service